-At fiscal year end, the District had \$606 on deposit with The National Bank of Ohio which is included on the financial statements of the District as part of "cash in segregated accounts".
-This amount is included in the total amount of "Deposits with Financial Institutions".
+At fiscal year end, the District had \$7,503 on deposit with Croghan Colonial Bank, which is included on the financial statements of the District as part of "cash in segregated accounts".
+This amount is included in the total amount of "Deposits with Financial Institutions" below.